Tuesday, October 26, 2010

 Of all the "Tall Tales about Rebecca," this is one of the most annoying.
 Unlike the deathbed scene between Rebecca and Matilda Hoffman which was the product of faulty memory, the college girl story is based on enthusiasm run amok and a disregard for easily accessible facts.

-Then someone noted that there were at least two other girls on the roll with Richea who could also claim the honor of first college student, so both Richea and Rebecca became the "first Jewish female college student."
+Then someone noted that there were at least two other girls on the roll with Richea who could also claim the honor of first college student, so Richea and Rebecca shared a new title, the "first Jewish female college student."

 But there is more.
 Although in its articles of incorporation, Franklin College was authorized to grant degrees, it was in its first years divided into two sections.
 One took students advanced enough to do college work, but the other, which Richea attended, functioned as a high school rather than a college.